CodeYourFuture/syllabus-archive/html-css/lesson3.md

 3. Use SASS in your `css-skin` project instead of normal CSS.
 Suggestion: alongside `skin.css`, create a file called `skin.scss`.
 You will use SASS to transform (compile) your SCSS file into a CSS file caled `skin.min.scss`.
 [How to compile SASS with VS Code >](https://code-your-future.github.io/syllabus-london/html-css/compile-scss-instructions)

-4. Make your `css-skin` project available under `yourname.github.io/css-skin`, as so you can access `style.css` via `yourname.github.io/css-skin/skin.css`.
+4. Make your `css-skin` project available under `yourname.github.io/css-skin`, as so you can access `skin.css` via `yourname.github.io/css-skin/skin.css`.
     - Go back to a website that you have made for CodeYourFuture (either for homework or the one that you built when applying).
     - Import your `skin.css` file using `<link rel="stylesheet" href="http://yourname.github.io/css-skin/skin.css" />`.
     - You can use your buttons and lists in this website too.
 Give it a try by adding the following code to your page `<button class="btn">Button</button>`.